 The result of what some may think is a radical way to clean carpet is the feel, look and smell of beautifully clean carpet!
 There is no fragrance, just the smell of clean.

-Yes, my Hoover carpet machine is the best thing I ever bought.
+Yes, I still believe that my Hoover carpet machine is the best thing I ever bought.

 I do not suggest trying this on all any other type or brand of carpet machines.
 I have only done this with my Hoover SteamVac—which has two tanks—one for clean water and one for the dirty water—not bladders, as some machines have.
 If your steam cleaner does not have a very sturdy tank it’s not wise to pour boiling water into it, is it?